avina-sh/RSVQA/README.md

 # Dataset

-dataset can't be loaded in this GitHub repo due to space constarints.
+dataset can't be loaded in this GitHub repo due to space constraints.

 The dataset can be accessed from the below link: https://rsvqa.sylvainlobry.com/